 As I said before, you never know when an audition script is going to turn up.
 You always want to be ready for the next opportunity that comes your way so you can meet it with all you have.

-While have faith in yourself might be the most meaningful thing having a personal practice gives you, there is also a practical side to it too.
+While having faith in yourself might be the most meaningful thing having a personal practice gives you, there is also a practical side to it too.

 Having a regular practice of various skills won’t just give you faith in yourself in a general sense, but it will also allow you to know that you have a skillset you can use for each role.